jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

   Python (3) language when defining the parameters.
 We can also define helper variables that are not themselves parameters, like ``_size`` above, which is used to simultaneously adjust the number of particles ``'N'`` and the side length of the simulation box ``boxsize``.
-Though not stricly necessary, it is preferable for such helper variables to be named with a leading underscore ``_``, to separate them from actual parameters.
+Though not strictly necessary, it is preferable for such helper variables to be named with a leading underscore ``_``, to separate them from actual parameters.